-- In May, PGE entered into a bond purchase agreement with certain institutional buyers under which the Company agreed to issue, in three tranches, an aggregate principal amount of \$280 million of FMBs as follows: - 1.
-On or about August 15, 2014, \$100 million of 4.39% Series FMBs due 2045; - 2.
-On or about October 15, 2014, \$100 million of 4.44% Series FMBs due 2046; and - 3.
-On or about November 17, 2014, \$80 million of 3.51% Series FMBs due 2024.
+• In May, PGE entered into a bond purchase agreement with certain institutional buyers under which the Company agreed to issue, in three tranches, an aggregate principal amount of \$280 million of FMBs.
+During the third quarter of 2014, a 4.39% Series, due 2045, in the amount of \$100 million was issued and funded.
+On October 15, 2014, a 4.44% Series, due 2046, in the amount of \$100 million was issued and funded, and a 3.51% Series, due 2024, in the amount of \$80 million is expected to be issued and funded on or about November 17, 2014.

-As of June 30, 2014, total long-term debt outstanding was \$2,141 million, of which \$70 million matures in January 2015 and is classified as current.
+As of September 30, 2014, total long-term debt outstanding was \$2,321 million, of which \$70 million matures in January 2015 and is classified as current.
 In addition, PGE owns \$21 million of its Pollution Control Revenue Bonds, which may be remarketed at a later date, at the Company's option.

 Equity.
 PGE has an EFSA, whereby a forward counterparty borrowed 11,100,000 shares of the Company's common stock from third parties and such borrowed shares were sold in a registered public offering in 2013.
 PGE receives proceeds from the sale of the common stock when the EFSA is physically settled.
 In 2013, the Company issued 700,000 shares pursuant to the EFSA and received net proceeds of \$20 million.
-As of June 30, 2014, the Company could have physically settled the EFSA by delivering 10,400,000 shares of PGE common stock to the forward counterparty in exchange for cash of \$281 million.
+As of September 30, 2014, the Company could have physically settled the EFSA by delivering 10,400,000 shares of PGE common stock to the forward counterparty in exchange for cash of \$278 million.
 The Company anticipates physical settlement of the EFSA by delivery of newly issued shares on or before June 11, 2015.
 For additional information on the EFSA, see Note 6, Equity, in the Notes to the Condensed Consolidated Financial Statements.

 Capital Structure.
 PGE's financial objectives include the balancing of debt and equity to maintain a low weighted average cost of capital while retaining sufficient flexibility to meet the Company's financial obligations.
 The Company attempts to maintain a common equity ratio (common equity to total consolidated capitalization, including any current debt maturities) of approximately 50%.
 Achievement of this objective, while sustaining sufficient cash flow, is necessary to maintain investment grade credit ratings and allow access to long-term capital at the most favorable interest rates available.
-PGE's common equity ratios were 46.6% and 48.7% as of June 30, 2014 and December 31, 2013, respectively.
+PGE's common equity ratios were 44.9% and 48.7% as of September 30, 2014 and December 31, 2013, respectively.